jank-lang/jank/book/src/jank-build/packaging-system-lib.md

 3. Where are the libraries stored?
 4. What are the libraries named?

 That's it!
-Fortuantely, `pkg-config` handles this for most system libraries.
+Fortunately, `pkg-config` handles this for most system libraries.
 Before we write a build script, let's first answer all four questions needed to package sqlite3.
 If we invoke `pkg-config` and ask for both C flags and libs, we'll actually get an answer to every single question above.